 In some cases the same tire was reviewed in multiple tests, so this helped bridge the gap between tires being reviewed in one test but not another.
 Intermixed with these more formal tests are other tires that were not part of formal testing.

-All that have ridden the Michelin Anakee 3 are surprised at the grip and performance because the tire doesn’t look like a typical off-road tire.
+The Michelin Anakee 3 is consistently highly rated.
+All that have ridden it are surprised at the grip and performance because the tire doesn’t look like a typical off-road tire.
 Consensus is that Anakee 3 is better than the Anakee 2.
-Independent test showed Anakee 3 lasted 25% more than Tourance EXP.

 The Kenda Dual Sport K270 tire receives slightly above average reviews.
 The tire was rated below average on the Thumpertalk site.
 Some of the comments include: front was squirmy, losing every other knob after 300 highway miles, on the street were loud and squirmy.
 Other sites were more positive.
 Works well in hard pack, long lasting, good price, easy to install.
 One rider likes the Kenda Dual Sport K270 over the Pirelli Rallycross-felt more confident with the Kenda.

 The Shinko 705 provides better mileage as compared to other tires at a reasonable price.
 Consistent reports of solid handling, grip and quiet ride.
 Handles the dirt better than one might expect for a dual sport tire, has a deep void that helps dig through hard pack dirt and gravel.
 One rider feels the Shinko 705 has better handling overall compared to the Metzeler Tourance and costs less.
 Some complaints of tread separation or losing lugs.